First Cultured Meat Production Facility is Opening In Israel

 Photo Illustration

-The production facility is located in the city of Rehovot southeast of Tel Aviv and is capable of producing half a ton of per day.
+The production facility is located in the city of Rehovot southeast of Tel Aviv and is capable of producing half a ton of cultured meat per day.
 That’s the equivalent amount necessary to produce 5,000 hamburgers.

 The faux meat startup is using bioreactors to manufacture cultured meat, which includes, ham, chicken, and lamb, as well as beef in the near future.